Climbing the mountain

 Better to start slightly anxious

 gets you nearer the top.

 Feel your feet on the rasping earth,

 a fantastic destination.

-One of a set of four poems written in response to paintings at the BEAT (Borough of Ealing Art Trail) exhibit at St John's Church, Ealing in September 2017.
+One of four poems written by Charles Jobson in response to paintings at the BEAT (Borough of Ealing Art Trail) exhibit at St John's Church, West Ealing in September 2017.

-The painting is titled Mountain view when walking, by the artist Debra Collis.
+The painting is entitled Mountain view when walking, by the artist and © Debra Collis.